mishani0x0ef/ReportJ/README.md

 *To use templates in reporting*

-* Go to JIRA
-* Click on some editable field inside the issue
+* Click on some editable field inside a page
-* Open extension popup
+* Open extension's popup
 * Select "Templates" tab
-* Just click on any template in list and it will be added automatically
+* Click on any template in list and it will be added by magic

-### Add information from commits into the report *(Experemetal, Under Development)*

-This functionality is currently under development and I'm looking for best way to deliver this features.
+### Add commit's message

-It's not a secret that developers copy/paste this info into our reports.
-So, to add this info you need to do few steps:
+It's not a secret that developers copy&paste commit's message into reports.
+To do it in more convinient way:

+*Install desktop app that unblock Commits feature*

+* Download desktop app installer "ReportJ.Desktop.msi" from [latest release](https://github.com/mishani0x0ef/ReportJ/releases/latest) (it's free and have no any ads)
+* Run installer and follow wizard steps
+* Application installed and you can use Commits feature

 *Configurate repository information in extension settings*

 * Open extension options (settings) over Chrome Extensions page or from ReportJ's popup
 * Select "Repositories" tab
-* Click "Add new repository" and fill all fields with appropriate data
+* Click "Add Repository" and fill all fields with appropriate data
 * If you make all right and repository is available for API server - you are amazing

 *Use your commits information for reporting*

-* Go to JIRA
-* Click on some editable field inside the issue
+* Click on some editable field inside a page
 * Open extension popup
 * Select "Commits" tab
-* Your previous commits will be loaded into popup
-* Just click on commit info you want to add and it will be added automatically
+* Just click on commit info you want to add and it will be added